 When you arrive on a tourist visa, you get an amount of time you can stay in the country before you have to leave.

-For most North American and European Union citizens, the time allowed is up to ninety days.
+For most North Americans and Europeans citizens (“westerners” for the sake of argument), the time allowed is up to ninety days.
 Note the words “up to”.

 It’s not ninety days, it’s up to ninety days, depending on how much the immigration officer in front of you a) likes your face or um, b) likes your face.